 A Student’s Guide to the Language Requirement

-All students pursuing degrees in the College of Arts and Sciences at Rutgers Camden must fulfill the foreign language requirement.
+All students pursuing degrees in the College of Arts and Sciences at Rutgers Camden must fulfill a language requirement.
 This includes all Camden majors except those within the School of Business or the School of Nursing.

 The requirement is three credits (one semester course) in a foreign language course at the 102 (Elementary II) level or higher, depending on placement.

 Students must take the placement test in the appropriate language to determine which course to take.
-Information on placement testing is available here.
+To take the placement test click here.

 If you start with 101, the requirement takes two semesters to complete.
 If you place into a higher level course, the requirement only takes one semester to complete, although taking additional courses in the language of your choice may be extremely useful in many ways.

-Read about the learning outcomes for the foreign language requirement.
+Read about the learning outcomes for the language requirement.